-- In upper KS2, children learn about C concepts which are distinctive to particular religions, for example dukkha, redemption and Torah.
+- In upper KS2, children learn about C concepts, these are distinctive to particular religions, for example, dukkha, redemption and Torah.

 - Children understand how the concepts and ideas with lessons relate to their own beliefs, as well as world faiths.

 - The RE curriculum aims to “reflect the fact that the religious traditions in Great Britain are in the main Christian, while taking account of the teachings and practices of the other principal religions in Great Britain” (Education Act 1996).
 Therefore Christianity has a greater presence throughout the key stages than other traditions particularly at major festivals such as Easter and Christmas.
 We have however ensured that the traditions covered represent our local community and the wider community, and therefore children also learn about Judaism, Islam, Hinduism and Buddhism, and are introduced to Humanism and Sikhism.

 - A range of oracy activities and techniques are used to explore themes and concepts through religious and personal perspectives, including teaching specific vocabulary.